puppetlabs/puppet-docs/source/puppet/3.6/reference/config_file_environment.markdown

 ## Allowed Settings

-In this version of Puppet, the environment.conf file is only allowed to override three settings:
+In this version of Puppet, the environment.conf file is only allowed to override four settings:

 * [`modulepath`][modulepath]
 * [`manifest`][manifest]
 * [`config_version`][config_version]

-Setting `modulepath` lets you remove module directories inherited from the `basemodulepath` setting, or add additional global directories for only certain environments.
-Setting `manifest` lets you use something other than the environment-specific `manifests` directory as the site manifest; you can even use a global manifest for all environments.
+* [`environment_timeout`][environment_timeout]

 ## Relative Paths in Values

-All of the allowed settings accept file paths or lists of paths as their values.
+Most of the allowed settings accept file paths or lists of paths as their values.

 If any of these paths are **relative paths** --- that is, they start _without_ a leading slash or drive letter --- they will be resolved relative to that environment's main directory.

+### Examples

+The example environment.conf file above configures an environment called `test`, which is located in `$confdir/environments`.
+This means:

+* The `modulepath = modules` line will resolve to `modulepath = /etc/puppetlabs/puppet/environments/test/modules`.
+This removes all of the global directories inherited from the `basemodulepath` setting, and limits the environment to only its local modules.
-In the example above, the `modulepath = modules` line would resolve to `modulepath = /etc/puppetlabs/puppet/environments/test/modules`.
-Likewise, `config_version = get_environment_commit.sh` in that environment will be interpreted as `config_version = /etc/puppetlabs/puppet/environments/test/get_environment_commit.sh`
+* Likewise, `config_version = get_environment_commit.sh` in that environment will be interpreted as `config_version = /etc/puppetlabs/puppet/environments/test/get_environment_commit.sh`